Welcome to Service Dog Laws in California

 - Service and support animals must be under the handler’s control at all times

-- All service and support animals must maintain socially acceptable behaviour at all times
+- All service and support animals must maintain socially acceptable behavior at all times

 - Service and support animals are allowed in housing situations that have “no pets” policies.
 This is under the Fair Housing Act as a “reasonable accommodation.”